How To Mix Kick and Bass

 One of the best ways to make sure that the kick and bass are not too dynamic in a mix is to send them to a bus/group channel.

-This doesn’t work all the time though, only use this technique if your kick and bass are too dynamic to make sure that they translate well on multiple sounds devices.
+This doesn’t work all the time though; only use this technique if your kick and bass are too dynamic to make sure that they translate well on multiple sound devices.

 Parallel Compression